NinjaBearStudioTech/Documentation/Writerside/topics/inventory/equipment_system/inv_equipment_management.md

 > Alternatively, you can subscribe to the `OnBoundToInventory` event, which will broadcast once binding completes.
 {style="note"}

+## Equipment Interface
+Similar to the Inventory owner, you can add implement `IEquipmentSystemInterface` in your avatar.
+This interface provides direct access to the avatar's **mesh** and **animation instance**, so these are correctly selected by the Equipment Manager, when an equipment instance is being attached or an animation layer is being linked.

+> **Runtime Retargeting**
+>
+> In common scenarios, this interface is optional yet useful.
+However, this interface becomes mandatory in a scenario where
+> you have **runtime retargeting**, where your **Avatar Mesh** is not the one providing the **Primary Animation Instance**.
+{style="note"}

 ## Item Eligibility
 The Equipment Manager watches for items being **added** or **removed** from the inventory.
 If the item meets the
 equipment eligibility criteria, it will be processed automatically.